-I’ve been saying for quite some time now that I am not comfortable with USEPA’s maximum allowable level of nitrates in drinking water.
+I am not comfortable with USEPA’s maximum allowable level of nitrates in drinking water.
 This amount is known as the Maximum Contaminant Level or MCL in your water report.
+Nitrates in drinking water can cause bladder cancer in women at levels below the EPA MCL.

 Yet another study has come out which finds a causal relationship between nitrates in drinking water at just half of the MCL and bladder cancer in post menopausal women.